hypercerts-org/hypercerts/docs/docs/developer/api/contracts/marketplace/TransferManager.md

 error AmountInvalid()
 ```

 It is returned if the amount is invalid.
 For ERC721, any number that is not 1.
-For ERC1155, if amount is 0.
+For ERC1155 and Hypercert, if amount is 0.

 ### ERC1155SafeBatchTransferFromFail